Instructor: Chuck Tappert

 Other recommended but not required books

-Ten quizzes (each with 20 minute time limit) to be taken via Blackboard (previously called CourseInfo).
+Five quizzes (each with 25 minute limit) to be taken via Blackboard.
 The quizzes are designed not only to check that you read the assignments but, more importantly, to increase your capability to quickly process and comprehend IT material.
-The student receiving the highest quiz score total will receive a prize at the end of the semester.
+All quizzes must be attempted and half of the total quiz points achieved.

 There are a variable number of instructor negotiated options.
-Possibilities include: product evaluation, research paper, presentation, etc. Each option item and its value (number of points) are to be negotiated with your instructor.
+Possibilities include: product evaluation, research paper, presentation, etc. Each option item, and its value (number of points), are to be negotiated with your instructor.
 These can be individual projects, two-person projects, team projects, etc. Of course, the more people involved the better the expected product.
 The negotiated options allow students to pursue topics of their interest and to do so in the manner of their choosing.
-They not only provide additional points for those taking the course for three credits, but also provide an opportunity for students to obtain additional points to improve their grade.
-Note that the negotiated option points are limited to 100 points for those taking the course for 2 credits and to 600 points for 3 credits.
+The negotiated option points are limited to 100 points and provide an opportunity for students to obtain additional points to improve their grade.

 Incompletes: in order to be fair to those students who complete the course in a timely manner, my policy is to reduce the grade of those students taking an incomplete by a letter grade for each semester, or portion thereof, that the incomplete is in effect.